 - Slightly larger recipients for bottom watering

-- African Violet fertilizer
+- African violet fertilizer

 - New soil for repotting

-Remember to feed your violets with African violet fertilizer once a month.
+Feed your violets with African violet fertilizer once a month.
 You can buy water soluble fertilizer and add it to the water recipient surrounding your African violet pot.